russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Section 1/Thread 2/Day 10.md

 *Before our next class...*
 - [ ] Work on the tasks described above.
 - [ ] Make a post [on Spaces](https://ca.spacesedu.com/) that *summarizes* what you have learned and *shows* that you have completed the lesson and exercise.
 Please use multiple screenshots in your post.
+- [ ] Clean up your portfolio on Spaces to get ready for the mid-module review in our next class.